-CS for All: Computer Science Education This area encompasses research on STEM recruitment and diversity, K-12 computing education, and computer science education at the university level.
+This area encompasses research on STEM recruitment and diversity, K-12 computing education, and computing/engineering education at the university level.
 Current projects include an on-campus computing outreach program tailored for girls across a broad age range; professional development opportunities for CS high school teachers; and incorporating ethics into core and elective computing courses.